One would think that, during Prohibition, ‘dry’ meant ‘teetotal’. Uhm… not really.

-The position of drys on the matters was often political or social (or both) and this very seldom matched the private position of the same person, who, as someone has put it, may have not been outright wet, but it was often at least moist.
+The position of drys on the matters was often political or social (or both) and this very seldom matched the private view of the same person, who, as someone has put it, may not have been outright wet, but it was often at least moist.

 There has been much debate about where the word teetotal comes from.
 The most accredited origin tells the story of Richard “Dick” Turner, a known drunkard, who stepped into a temperance conference in Lancashire (Great Britain) in 1832.
 He meant to have fun at them, he ended up pledging his abstinence to alcohol forever.
 There and then, he declared there is no abstinence other than tee-tee-total abstinence.